Looking For Something Florida Keys Related?

 She's located outside the reef line so anyone in Key Largo diving this area, needs to know that the current will be quite strong.

-Like the USCB Bibb, she's equipped with a descent line at her bow and stern.
+Like the USCB Bibb, which is often dived the same day, the Duane is equipped with a descent line at her bow and stern.
 It's essential when wreck diving this Key Largo dive site that these lines be used to avoid being swept away by the current.

 However, unlike the nearby Bibb, this advanced diving certification site is visited more frequently.
 This is due to several factors.